 Ameripolitan Awards Weekend Comes to Memphis

 After four years in Austin, Texas, Ameripolitan Awards founder Dale Watson decided to move both himself and this weekend festival to Memphis, the city he dubs the epicenter of roots music.
-I chatted with Watson about his lifelong love affair with the Blues City, creating a new genre, and what the Ameripolitan Awards Weekend will bring to Memphis.
+In 2018, chatted with Watson about his lifelong love affair with the Blues City, creating a new genre, and what the Ameripolitan Awards Weekend will bring to Memphis.

 A Conversation with Dale Watson